dotnet/csharplang/proposals/function-pointers.md

 In an unsafe context, an implicit conversion exists from an address-of expression whose target is a method group `E` to a compatible function pointer type `F` if `E` contains at least one method that is applicable in its normal form to an argument list constructed by use of the parameter types and modifiers of `F`, as described in the following.
 - A single method `M` is selected corresponding to a method invocation of the form `E(A)` with the following modifications:
-   - The arguments list `A` is a list of expressions, each classified as a variable and with the type and modifier (`ref`, `out`, or `in`) of the corresponding _formal\_parameter\_list_ of `D`.
+   - The arguments list `A` is a list of expressions, each classified as a variable and with the type and modifier (`ref`, `out`, or `in`) of the corresponding _funcptr\_parameter\_list_ of `F`.
    - The candidate methods are only those methods that are applicable in their normal form, not those applicable in their expanded form.
    - The candidate methods are only those methods that are static.
-- If the algorithm of Method invocations produces an error, then a compile-time error occurs.
+- If the algorithm of overload resolution produces an error, then a compile-time error occurs.
 Otherwise, the algorithm produces a single best method `M` having the same number of parameters as `F` and the conversion is considered to exist.
 - The selected method `M` must be compatible (as defined above) with the function pointer type `F`.
 Otherwise, a compile-time error occurs.
 - The result of the conversion is a function pointer of type `F`.

-An implicit conversion exists from an address-of expression whose target is a method group `E` to `void*` if there is only one static method `M` in `E`.
-If there is one static method, then the single best method from `E` is `M`.
-Otherwise, a compile-time error occurs.

 This means developers can depend on overload resolution rules to work in conjunction with the address-of operator: